mapsrin/maps.r.in/README.md

 # Experiments with R
-A few experiments with R, maps and various open data
+A few experiments with R, maps and various open data sources